yuzzfeng/yuzzfeng.github.io/_posts/Notes.md

 ## Other VGI Applications

-Tracking the migration patterns of refugee \cite{ijgi6100302}.
+Tracking the migration patterns of refugee in 2015 *Hübl, F., Cvetojevic, S., Hochmair, H., & Paulus, G. (2017).
+Analyzing Refugee Migration Patterns Using Geo-tagged Tweets.
+ISPRS International Journal of Geo-Information, 6(10), 302.*

-Paris attack <cite>[1]</cite>
+Paris attack in November 2015

-[1]:Cvetojevic, S., & Hochmair, H. H. (2018).
+*Cvetojevic, S., & Hochmair, H. H. (2018).
 Analyzing the spread of tweets in response to Paris attacks.
-Computers, Environment and Urban Systems.
+Computers, Environment and Urban Systems.*